devlooped/nugetizer/readme.md

 of your package by interpreting your existing project elements.
 It works by transforming various built-in items into corresponding `PackageFile` items, much as if you had added them by hand.

+For example, if you create a `readme.md` file alongside the project, it will (by default) be automatically included in the package and set as the `Readme` metadata.
+Likewise, if you provide the `$(PackageReadmeFile)` property pointing to a different filename (say, `readme.txt`), it will also be automatically added to the package, without you having to add an explicit `PackageFile` or update the item with `<None Update='readme.txt' Pack='true' />` so it packs properly.

+> NOTE: package readme inference can be turned off with the `PackReadme=false` project property.

 Inference can be turned off for specific items by just adding `Pack="false"` item metadata.
 It can also be turned off by default for all items of a given type with an item definition group: